dancer1325/rest-assured-wiki/Usage.md

 ## Common Spring Module Documentation ##

 ### Note on parameters ###
-Neither RestAssuredMockMvc not RestAssuredWebTestClient differentiates between parameters types, so `param`, `formParam` and `queryParam` currently just delegates to param in MockMvc. `formParam` adds the `application/x-www-form-urlencoded` content-type header automatically though just as standard Rest Assured does.
+Neither RestAssuredMockMvc nor RestAssuredWebTestClient differentiates between parameters types, so `param`, `formParam` and `queryParam` currently just delegates to param in MockMvc. `formParam` adds the `application/x-www-form-urlencoded` content-type header automatically though just as standard Rest Assured does.

 # Scala Support Module #
 REST Assured 2.6.0 introduced the [scala-support](http://dl.bintray.com/johanhaleby/generic/scala-support-3.2.0-dist.zip) module that adds an alias to the "then" method defined in the [Response](http://static.javadoc.io/io.rest-assured/rest-assured/3.2.0/io/restassured/response/Response.html) or [MockMvcResponse](http://static.javadoc.io/io.restassured/spring-mock-mvc/3.2.0/io/restassured/module/mockmvc/response/MockMvcResponse.html) called "Then".
 The reason for this is that `then` might be a reserved keyword in Scala in the future and the compiler issues a warning when using a method with this name.
 To enable the use of `Then` simply import the `io.restassured.module.scala.RestAssuredSupport.AddThenToResponse` class from the `scala-support` module.
 For example: